What Are ICAO Hazard Identification Compliance Requirements

 - Identify new threats in hypothetical scenarios; and

 - Anticipate needed risk controls.

-Predictive hazard identification simply means performing predictive risk management operations with a goal to identify hazards.
-The way to actually practice this is document how your various predictive processes include hazard identification, such as how findings will be integrated into your issue management system.
+Predictive hazard identification simply means performing predictive risk management operations with the goal of identifying hazards.
+The way to actually practice this is to document how your various predictive processes include hazard identification, such as how findings will be integrated into your issue management system.